Click the subject to read more

 The President (who must belong to a registered political party) and members of Parliament (the Legislature) are elected by the people on a five-year term of office.
 The President appoints his cabinet from among the elected members of Parliament.
 He also has power to nominate eight members of Parliament, from among whom he can also make appointments into the cabinet or any other position in the Executive wing of Government.
 The Parliament comprises 150 elected members and up to eight members nominated by the President.

-The country’s main political parties include the ruling Patriotic Front (PF), Movement for Multi -party Democracy (MMD), and the United Party for National Development (UPND).
-Others include Alliance for Democracy and Development (ADD), National Restoration Party (NAREP), United National Independence Party (UNIP), Forum for Democracy and Development (FDD), National Democratic Focus (NDF) and Zambians For Empowerment and Development (ZED).
+The country’s main political parties include the ruling the ruling United Party for National Development (UPND), the Patriotic Front (PF) and the Movement for Multi -party Democracy (MMD).
+Others include Democratic Party (DP), Alliance for Democracy and Development (ADD), National Democratic Party (NDP), Rainbow Party, Socialist Party, Heritage Party, National Restoration Party (NAREP), Alliance for a Better Zambia (ABZ), United National Independence Party (UNIP), Forum for Democracy and Development (FDD), National Democratic Focus (NDF) and Zambians For Empowerment and Development (ZED).

 The final courts of appeal are the Supreme Court and the Constitutional Court.
 Justices are appointed by the President and ratified by Parliament.
 The subordinate courts are the High Court, Magistrate’s Court and Local Courts.